Treefrog/Handbook/Performance/Utilization.md

 | 125         | 49,000  | **55,250**  | **61,500**  | **67,750**  | **74,000**  | **80,250**  | **86,500**  | **92,750**  | **99,000**  |
 | 150         | **84,000**  | **91,500**  | **99,000**  | **106,500** | **114,000** | **121,500** | **129,000** | **136,500** | **144,000** |

-From this table - you can see the effect of an individual production Frog's contribution to the company based on two factors: how many hours they work (28-36) and what their average effective hourly rate is ($50-150).
-This gives you a sense: a production person can underperform and *cost* the company $56,000 a year - or super perform and generate $144,000, all by themselves!
+From this table, you can see the effect of an individual production Frog's contribution to the company based on two factors: how many hours they work (28-36) and what their average effective hourly rate is ($50-150).
+This gives you a sense: a production person can underperform and *cost* the company $56,000 a year - or super-perform and generate $144,000, all by themselves!

 It's absolutely astonishing to see how significant the effect of one individual's performance can be - it can make or break the company as a whole!

 ### Contribution

-You have to do three things to increase your performance in your production role at Treefrog, leading to ;
+You have to do three things to increase your performance in your production role at Treefrog:

 1. You need to be at work **at least 40 hours a week**.
 2. You need to **maximize your Billable Hours** - the closer to 40 you get, the better.